Top Gun: Maverick: Plot

-After Iceman dies, Cyclone removes Maverick as instructor following a training incident in which an F/A-18F is lost.
-Cyclone relaxes the mission parameters, so they are easier to execute but make escape much more difficult.
-During Cyclone's announcement, Maverick makes an unauthorized flight through the course with his preferred parameters, proving that it can be done.
-Cyclone reluctantly appoints Maverick as team leader.
+Iceman soon dies from terminal cancer, and Cyclone removes Maverick as instructor.
+Believing Maverick's plan is impossible to execute, Cyclone relaxes the mission parameters, allowing for theoretically easier execution but predictably resulting in the pilots' deaths.
+During Cyclone's announcement, Maverick makes an unauthorized flight through the course, completing it in less time than stated in his original mission parameters, proving it can be done.
+Cyclone reluctantly appoints him as team leader.

-Maverick flies the lead F/A-18E, accompanied by a buddy lazing F/A-18F flown by Lieutenant Natasha "Phoenix" Trace and WSO Lieutenant Robert "Bob" Floyd.
+Maverick flies the lead F/A-18E, accompanied by a buddy-lasing F/A-18F flown by Lieutenant Natasha "Phoenix" Trace and weapon systems officer Lieutenant Robert "Bob" Floyd.
 Rooster leads the second strike pair, which includes Lieutenant Reuben "Payback" Fitch and WSO Lieutenant Mickey "Fanboy" Garcia.
-The four jets launch from an aircraft carrier, and Tomahawk cruise missiles destroy the nearby air base as they approach.
-The teams destroy the plant, but the SAMs open fire during their escape, as anticipated.
+The four jets launch from an aircraft carrier, and Tomahawk cruise missiles destroy the enemy air base.
+The teams destroy the plant, but the SAMs open fire during their escape.
 Rooster runs out of countermeasures, and Maverick sacrifices his plane to protect him.
-Believing Maverick to be dead, the others are ordered back to the carrier, but Rooster returns to find that Maverick ejected and is being targeted by an Mi-24 attack helicopter.
+Believing Maverick dead, all jets are ordered back to the carrier, but Rooster disobeys and returns to find Maverick on the ground being pursued by an Mi-24 attack helicopter.
 After destroying the gunship, Rooster is shot down by a SAM and ejects.
 The two rendezvous and steal an F-14 from the damaged air base.
 Maverick and Rooster destroy two intercepting Su-57s, but a third attacks as they run out of ammunition and countermeasures.
-Hangman arrives in time to shoot it down, and the planes return safely.
+Hangman, who was the mission's emergency action pilot, unexpectedly arrives in time to shoot it down, and the planes return safely to a jubilant flight deck.

 Later, Rooster helps Maverick work on his P-51 Mustang.
-Rooster looks at a photo of their mission's success, pinned alongside a photo of his late father and a young Maverick, as Penny and Maverick fly off in the P-51.
+Afterward, Rooster looks at a photo of their mission's success, pinned alongside a photo of his late father and a young Maverick, as Penny and Maverick fly off in the P-51.